SilversunPickup/currencyscrap/README.md

 # Basic information

-This Scraper exists mainly to fetch financial currency data from the API of the fixer.io website of the European Central Bank and store them in a file.
-Updates are done on a daily basis
+This Scraper exists mainly to fetch financial currency data from the API endpoint of the fixer.io website of the European Central Bank and store them in a csv file.
+Data is updated daily.

 Since spring 2018, a login is required to consume data from the API.

-Account can be created here: https://fixer.io/
+Account can be created for free here: https://fixer.io/

-## In progress

-Currently improving write, read and delete function

 ## Frequent update of data

-A cronjob is highly recommended if you wanna feed your Data Warehouse.
+A cronjob is highly recommended if you wanna feed your Data Warehouse on a frequent base.